-The media in this research are in a constant process of diversifying the revenue streams.
-Generally speaking, the longer a medium exists, the income streams a medium has.
+The media in this research are in a constant process of diversifying their revenue streams.
+Generally speaking, the longer a medium exists, the more income streams a medium has.
 This shows that diversification of income models takes time and patience.